 Everybody knows that one of the most influential videogames ever to be released for the PC was Doom.
 So much so that shortly afterwards a bunch of games with very similar gameplay and graphical engines were released, which became known as “Doom clones”.
-I’ve already reviewed one of these clones (and one day, I promise to review the original Doom), but today we’re going to take a look at one of the few Doom clones that dared to add something extra.
+I’ve already reviewed one of these clones (and the original Doom), but today we’re going to take a look at one of the few Doom clones that dared to add something extra.
 I’m talking about Quarantine.

-Well, the problem with the Star Wars game I reviewed a few weeks ago, is that it left me wanting for more Star Wars action.
-And although I did enjoyed The Last Jedi, it simply wasn’t enough.
-So, taking a closer look at my Steam list, I found a game I tried to play unsuccessfully in my laptop about a month ago (but successfully in my new desktop, fortunately).
+Well, the problem with the Star Wars game I reviewed a few weeks ago, is that it left me wanting more Star Wars action.
+And although I did enjoy The Last Jedi, it simply wasn’t enough.
+So, taking a closer look at my Steam list, I found a game I tried to play unsuccessfully on my laptop about a month ago (but successfully on my new desktop, fortunately).
 And it had everything I’m looking for in a Star Wars game.
 I’m talking about Jedi Knight.Read More

 Well, I bet you all know what time of the year it is.
-Happy Winter Solstice for you all!
+Happy Winter Solstice to you all!
 What?
 I’m sure not all of my viewers celebrate Christmas like I do, but everybody deserves season greetings anyway.
 And talking about Christmas, I’ve decided to take a look at one of the weirdest Christmas-themed games I’ve ever played, Christmas Carnage!

 Show of hands!
-Who’s here has already seen Rogue One, the new Star Wars™ movie?
+Who’s here has already seen Rogue One, the new Star Wars movie?
 Wow, all of you?
 I shouldn’t be surprised.
-It’s freaking STAR WARS™ after all!
+It’s freaking STAR WARS after all!

 As you all know, Rogue One is the story of how the Rebel Alliance got their hands in the Death Star plans.
-But in the old canon (before Disney bought the rights to Star Wars™ and decreed the Expanded Universe as non-canon) those plans were stolen by perhaps the most famous character outside the movies: Kyle Katarn.
+But in the old canon (before Disney bought the rights to Star Wars and decreed the Expanded Universe as non-canon) those plans were stolen by perhaps the most famous Jedi outside the movies: Kyle Katarn.
 In fact, you do just that right on the first level of Dark Forces (which was basically the demo).

-Yes, there’s a Star Wars™ Doom clone.
+Yes, there’s a Star Wars Doom clone.
 WHAT ARE YOU WAITING FOR?!
 GO AND PLAY IT!